Latest posts by Kelly Abraham (see all)

 Unlike other types of professional writing, such as journalism or academic writing, content marketing has more flexibility and a primary focus on selling.
 Every word has to be carefully picked out and fit into a broader business strategy of turning visitors into leads.

 Naturally, like all trends and strategies, content marketing is always evolving.
 And 2020 will be no different.
 Content marketing is more than just a buzzword.
-It’s an extremely powerful and essential strategy to have in your toolbox if you wish to see your brand grow.
+It’s an extremely powerful and essential strategy to have in your toolbox for customer engagement and brand growth.

 Needless to say, you’re probably already putting a lot of effort into your content marketing strategy, and you’re undoubtedly creating exceptional content.
 But is your content garnering the attention it deserves?